Clean drinking water

 Once the sea claims the land and the local aquifers turn salty, the damage is often irreversible without massive engineering interventions.

-To address these challenges, several local and international initiatives are focusing on:
+To address these challenges, for human future plans are focusing on:

-Installation of Solar-powered RO (Reverse Osmosis) plants and low-cost household filters like the "Nadi Filter."
+Installation of Hand-powered water pumps and low-cost household filters like the "Nadi Filter."

 Building raised earthen bunds (embankments) to protect against both floods and seawater surges.